-To that end, CRC has designed a truly affordable bank account-- the SafeMoney account-- to help lower income people and people of color save money, make purchases, pay bills and leverage future financing relationships.
-CRC is asking all banks and credit unions in California to offer the account, starting with the biggest banks in our state.
+Households that are living from paycheck to paycheck-- a category that increasingly defines more of the American population-- need payment options that meet their cash flow and money management needs.To that end, CRC has designed standards for a truly affordable, functional bank account-- the SafeMoney™ standards -- to help lower income people and people of color save money, make purchases, pay bills and leverage future financing relationships.
+CRC is advocating that all banks and credit unions in California offer accounts that comply with these standards.

 The SafeMoney™ standards feature the most common payment and money management tools used by lower income households while avoiding expensive fee traps often found in other bank accounts and prepaid cards.
-With accounts that meet the SafeMoney™ standards, customers would be able to use the SafeMoney debit card to pay for purchases at the register, online, and even to authorize future and recurring payments such as a monthly phone bill.
-Unlike current big bank checking accounts, customers will not have to maintain a high balance in the account or sign up for direct deposit to avoid monthly fees.
-And unlike prepaid cards, customers will not have to pay a fee each time they use the card to make purchases, go to an ATM or make a deposit.
+With accounts that meet the SafeMoney™ standards, customers would be able to use Visa or MasterCard branded debit cards to pay for purchases at the register, online, and even to authorize future and recurring payments such as a monthly phone bill.
+Customers would not have to maintain a high balance in the account or sign up for direct deposit to avoid monthly fees.
+And unlike prepaid cards, customers would not have to pay a fee each time they use the card to make purchases, go to an ATM or make a deposit.

 Accounts that meet SafeMoney™ standards give consumers the security of knowing that they will never be charged overdraft fees.
 Studies show that overdraft programs and fees are the leading reason that people leave banks.
 These fees typically cost $35 per paid item for most current checking accounts and $15 per paid item when offered by prepaid cards.
 Big banks also report overdrafts to ChexSystems – a private, largely unregulated reporting agency that can effectively blacklist the customer from opening a new bank account in the future.
-The SafeMoney™ account will not allow customers to overdraft their accounts through purchases, bill pay or electronic payments, making money management clear and predictable.
-Instead, the customer will get clear and reliable up to the minute information about balances and authorized transactions online or by phone, to help make money management easier.
+The SafeMoney™ standards help customers safely avoid overdraft fees by not letting debit card purchases go through that would overdraw the account.
+SafeMoney™ calls on banks to provide information that makes money management clear and predictable with up to the minute information about balances and authorized transactions online or by phone.

 Bank accounts- not prepaid cards- provide the maximum protections allowed by law against theft and fraud if their debit card is stolen or used by an unauthorized person.
 Prepaid cards are not currently required to offer these protections and those that do are typically more expensive.
 Although they are targeted to households with bad bank experiences, prepaid cards do not help customers rehabilitate negative ChexSystems histories.
-The SafeMoney account will make it possible for households with ChexSystems reports to re-enter the mainstream banking system safely and affordably.
+The SafeMoney™ account will make it possible for households with ChexSystems reports to re-enter the mainstream banking system safely and affordably.

-To support the SafeMoney account and join CRC's Call to Action, or to learn more, please contact Andrea Luquetta at firstname.lastname@example.org.
+To support the SafeMoney™ standards or to learn more, please contact Andrea Luquetta at firstname.lastname@example.org.

 In September 2012, CRC published a report called "Checking Out: How Big Banks Are Pushing Consumers Out of Basic Bank Accounts."
 Click here to read it now.